kuyeseraAi/kai/index.markdown

 We hear a lot of talk and discussions surrounding Ethics of AI, in particular AGI even in countries like Malawi.
 Experts and non-experts can understand the fact that an autonomous intelligent machine (non-human) which makes decissions unaided by humans may decide to act in a harmful way.
 Technology is border-less to some extent too.
 So while certain AI development is not at the moment or cannot be done in Malawi, one cen certainly test and experiment with AI.
 Such experimentation enriches understanding and capacity to use AI for solving challenges and problems in Malawi.

-**This is the mission of the Kuyesera AI Lab: to facilitate debate, discussions, to create a channel for exchange of ideas, to foster innovation and to bring together those engaged with exploring or actively using AI in Malawi (and beyond). **
+**This is the mission of the Kuyesera AI Lab: to facilitate debate, discussions, to create a channel for exchange of ideas, to foster innovation and to bring together those engaged with exploring or actively using AI in Malawi (and beyond).**

+We cover a few areas of interests: health informatics, data intelligence such as datasets creation and cataloguing, NLP, ML, HCI.
+If after reading through our projects you find some interesting, please let us know.
+If you simply want to touch base to tell us about your work, we want to hear from you!

 [mubas-organization]:   http://www.mubas.ac.mw